HealthSamurai/documentation/security-and-access-control-1/auth/two-factor-authentication.md

 # Two Factor Authentication

-{% hint style="warning" %}
-This feature is in beta right now.
-If you have any feedback or comments, reach out to us!
-{% endhint %}

 {% hint style="info" %}
 Two Factor Authentication is not supported for external OAuth 2.0 providers
 {% endhint %}